-Michelle Miller is a senior vice president and the Chief of Staff of the Institute for Intergovernmental Research (IIR) and serves on the IIR Board of Trustees.
+Michelle Miller is a senior vice president and the Chief Operating Officer (COO) of the Institute for Intergovernmental Research (IIR) and serves on the IIR Board of Trustees.

 Ms. Miller previously led IIR's Program Support group, providing support to IIR's program areas to ensure the successful achievement of program-based goals and objectives.
 In this capacity, she worked with IIR’s Chief Executive Officer and leadership team on the oversight and management of IIR business support efforts; conducted data analysis utilizing business intelligence solutions to achieve organizational and programmatic benchmarks and metrics; oversaw organizational project management efforts to ensure successful project completion; and facilitated cross-functional communication and coordination among IIR’s program and support areas.

-Previously, Ms. Miller was the manager for IIR’s National Policy Engagement and Information Sharing Initiatives group, which included the Global Justice Information Sharing Initiative, the Nationwide Suspicious Activity Reporting Initiative, the Criminal Intelligence Coordinating Council, and the 28 Code of Federal Regulations (CFR) Part 23 Criminal Intelligence Systems Operating Policies Training and Technical Assistance Program.
+Ms. Miller also formerly managed IIR’s National Policy Engagement and Information Sharing Initiatives group, which includes the Global Justice Information Sharing Initiative, the Nationwide Suspicious Activity Reporting Initiative, the Criminal Intelligence Coordinating Council, and the 28 Code of Federal Regulations (CFR) Part 23 Criminal Intelligence Systems Operating Policies Training and Technical Assistance Program.

 Ms. Miller has authored, on behalf of federal, state, local, and tribal partners, numerous national-level documents and resources, including: